JaneliaSciComp/JaneliaDataStandards/Definitions.md

 # Definitions

 ### "array"
-an n-dimensional collection of discrete samples whose domain is a regular grid.
+(1) An n-dimensional collection of discrete samples whose domain is a regular grid.
+(2) A node in a hierarchy that contains a data structure of the type described in (1).
+Array nodes cannot have child nodes.

 ### "aliasing"